0x1337iiit/0x1337iiit.github.io/index.md

 layout: home
 permalink: /
 permalink_name: /home
-title: jekyll-shell-theme
+title: "0x1337: The Hacking Club"

 detail_image: assets/theme_logo.svg

 ---

-# jekyll-shell-theme

-**Jekyll Shell Theme** is an open source light-weight customizable jekyll theme for your site!
-You can use it to spice up your personal profiles, project pages or just about anything!
+# 0x1337: The Hacking Club

+**0x1337** is the **Hacking Club of IIITH**.
+We are a club based on ethical hacking, where we try to familiarize people with different tools and ways of ethical hacking and make them aware about how cybersecurity is so important in today’s world.

-No prior web-dev knowledge is required to use the theme to make a website, just follow the instructions in [/read-me](read-me) to set up your web page and start filling it with hackery content!
-You can see sone features of the theme in [/preview](preview).
+No prior knowledge is required to start learning about cybersecurity, just read some of our advice in [/read-me](read-me) to get started!

+You can see some of our previous and upcoming events in [/events](events).

+Check out our amazing team in [/members](members).